Hearthstone Castle, Danbury

 As you can see from the pictures below, the castle is in a terrible state of disrepair, and is quite overgrown with all sorts of vegetation, including a significant amount of poison ivy.
 Also, being the Connecticut woods, there are plenty of ticks to be found.
 Yay!

 The castle is surrounded by a fence and the front door is boarded shut, so we didn’t go inside.
 We did get close enough to take a bunch of pictures, and it is kind of eerie to see this once-amazing edifice sitting abandoned in the woods, not all that far from suburbia; actually, the castle is only a few hundred yards from Southern Boulevard, at the end of a gravel road.
 The park itself is a beautiful and quiet place, which makes having an old castle in the middle of it even more unusual.

 Anyway, the decades of neglect and vandalism are abundantly evident, and it’s sad to see it in such a state.
 We didn’t have any unusual experiences, although we didn’t really to expect to.
 We do hope that the town of Danbury eventually realizes what a treasure it has and decides to restore it to its former glory.

 If You Go: Hearthstone Castle is located in Tarrywile Park in Danbury, the entrance of which is located 70 Southern Boulevard.
 The park is open to the public year-round from sunrise to sunset every day.

-As mentioned previously, the castle is in great disrepair and is cordoned off from the public with very clear “No Trespassing” signs.
+As mentioned previously, the castle is in great disrepair and is cordoned off from the public with a fence.
 As it is quite dangerous inside, it’s not recommended for anyone to enter.

 View Tarrywile Park & Mansion in a larger map